compstak/marionette-tabs/README.md

 		template: '#tab_layout',

-		// You layout must have regions called 'tabs' and 'layout'
+		// Your layout must have regions called 'tabs' and 'layout'
-		// Other regions will simply be ignored.
+		// Other regions will be ignored.
 		regions: {
 			'tabs': '.tab-container',
 			'content': '.content-container'
 		},

+		// Add the behavior to the layout.
 		behaviors: {
-			// Add the behavior to the layout.
 			TabBehavior: {
 				behaviorClass: Tab.Behavior,
-				tabs: tabs
+				tabs: Tabs
 			}
 		}
 	});